strawbserve/angular-pong/README.md

 Try it out here: http://www.byager.com/angular-pong/pong.html

+<sub>\* If I'm stepping on anybody's intellectual property toes with this let me know and I will cease and desist immediately.</sub>

+BUGS:
+- Paddles stop working on larger displays
-The computer player in one-player mode is still jittery.
+- The computer player in one-player mode is still jittery.
 It should be beatable but that may vary depending on the host computer's performance.
 I put off working on the computer player algorithm because it was eating time and my goal is to learn to do things "the angular way".
 I have some ideas but none of them are really AngularJS specific.
 I'll get to it when I get to it.
 Feel free to contribute one. :)

-The next major goal is to work more on modularity to get used to fitting re-usable pieces together.

-<sub>\* If I'm stepping on anybody's intellectual property toes with this let me know and I will cease and desist immediately.</sub>

 NOTES: